 From 2006-2012, Dr. Tweed was an Assistant Professor on faculty at the University of Pennsylvania’s Abramson Cancer Center.
 During this time, she practiced as a breast oncology specialist and enthusiastically educated medical students, residents, and fellows.

-In 2012, she moved to Annapolis, MD, and joined AAMC Oncology & Hematology, before joining Maryland Oncology Hematology in October 2020.
+In 2012, she moved to Annapolis, MD, practicing medical oncology and hematology, and joined Maryland Oncology Hematology in October 2020.
 Dr. Tweed passionately cares for patients with a broad range of hematologic and oncologic disorders.
 Her work as a breast medical oncology expert continues.
+She serves as a member of the Editorial Board of the (National Cancer Institute) NCI PDQ.
 She is a regional speaker on the topics of breast cancer and cancer genomics.
-She is co-founder and co-director of the Maryland Breast Cancer Consortium.
+She received her certification in genetic cancer risk assessment through the City of Hope via completion of the Intensive Course in Genomic Cancer Risk Assessment in 2022.
+Also, Dr. Tweed is a co-founder and co-director of the Maryland Breast Cancer Consortium.

-Dr. Tweed is an active clinical researcher; she has served as principal investigator on numerous national and international clinical trials.
+Dr. Tweed is an active clinical researcher; she has served as principal investigator on numerous clinical trials.
 She also is an Instructor of Medicine/preceptor for Johns Hopkins School of Medicine, educating medical students.